PhD

 Aim

-The research will help develop a future exhibition, performance and film work.
+The research will develop into a future exhibition, performance and film work.

-For more information or questions, please get in touch
+For more information or questions, please do not hesitate to contact me.

 Related Qualifications